telerik/fiddler-docs/knowledge-base/add-ons/sazclipboard.md

 ![Tools Menu Item][1]

 You can drag and drop from the Fiddler Classic session list to the SAZ clipboard form, or load a SAZ directly into it using the button at the bottom.
 Launch it from the Tools menu.
-Just drop SazClipboard.dll into your C:\program files\fiddler2\scripts folder and restart Fiddler.
+Just drop SazClipboard.dll into your %localappdata%\Programs\Fiddler\Scripts folder and restart Fiddler.
 Source is provided, so you can update as desired.

 ![Clipboard Window][2]